Aylur/astal/docs/ags/theming.md

 :::info
 The global `SRC` will point to the directory `app.ts` is in.
-You can pass a relative path, but its resolution will be relative to the current working directory.
+AGS will set the current working directory to `--config`, so `./style.css` also works.
 :::

 ## Css Property on Widgets